 Dylan King worked on a project studying energy driven pattern formation in two spatial dimensions.
 Specifically, Dylan studied the gradient flow of a proxy model for the energy of a two phase system.
 The image on the left illustrates the crystalline structure of an austenite-martensite alloy.
 Dylan's work centered on understanding on how such patterns can arrise as stable equilibrium of an appropriate gradient flow.

 Jessica Zanetell (2017-2018): Tipping Points in Stochastically Perturbed Filippov Systems

 Jessica completed a Master's thesis under my direction that studied tipping events in stochastic differential equations (SDES) with piecwise smooth drift.
 Specifically, Jessi extended the theory of large deviations to piecewise smooth systems to quantify most probable tipping events in the limit of vanishing noise strength for this type of system.
 This project was motivated by recent energy flux models of arctic sea ice thickness.
-Jessi is currently persuing a Ph.D. in applied mathematics at the University of Arizona.
+Jessi went on to earn a master's degree in applied mathematics at the University of Arizona.
 Go WILDCATS!!!

 Elizabeth Wallace (2017-2018): Wolves vs. Sheep

 For her senior thesis Elizabeth studied a discrete version of the predator prey model on a square lattice with periodic boundary conditions.
 In particular, Elizabeth developed a discrete dynamical system which models the time evolution of the wolves and sheep.
 Similar to Conway's game of life, the dynamical system consists of a simple set of rules.
 However, even with these simple rules the system can exhibit complex behavior that qualitatively replicates the dynamics of a predator prey system.
 Elizabeth is currently working as a consultant for Workday

 Christopher Grimm (2015-2016): Brachistochrone Problem in an Inverse Square Field